jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

             .count()
 ```

-But of course, Lesson #1 says you can always say it better and shorter in Kotlin.
-IntelliJ IDEA quietly reminded me that
+But of course, we learned from Lesson #1 that there's probably and even better and shorter way to say it.
+IntelliJ IDEA
-I was saying too much and suggested I merge the `filter { predicate }.count()` call chain to `count { predicate }`,
+quietly informed me what that way was by suggesting that I merge the call chain to `count()`, which of course totally
-which of course totally makes sense.
+makes sense.
 Why say more when you can do it with less?
 Steven Wright would be proud.

 ## From left field: Packing tips for frequent travellers